MrAsterisco/RxFireAuth/README.md

 - If you did everything right, you can now begin to use RxFireAuth.

 ## Features
-RxFireAuth offers several ways to interact with Firebase in a simple and reactive way.
+RxFireAuth offers several ways to interact with Firebase Authentication in a simple and reactive way.

 ## Login
 One of the things that RxFireAuth aims to simplify is the ability to build a Register/Login screen that works seamlessly for new and returning users, also considering the ability of Firebase to create [anonymous accounts](https://firebase.google.com/docs/auth/ios/anonymous-auth).